COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Conclusion

 \section{Conclusion}

 In this work, we have addressed the fundamental challenges in open-vocabulary multi-object tracking through two key contributions.
 First, we constructed C-TAO, the first continuously annotated training dataset for OVMOT, which increased the annotation density by 26$\times$ over the original TAO and enabled effective learning of motion dynamics alongside diverse category information.
+We further add C-TAO-val as a dense validation benchmark for temporal-continuity evaluation.
 Importantly, C-TAO has benefited not only our approach but also existing methods, confirming its general utility for the OVMOT community.
 Second, we proposed COVTrack++, a unified and synergistic framework to {fully explore and leverage the coupling and dependence among different sub-tasks} in OVMOT.
 This framework is achieved by the multi-cue adaptive fusion and multi-granularity hierarchical aggregation for association learning, and temporal confidence propagation for detection refinement.
 Extensive experiments have demonstrated state-of-the-art performance on TAO (35.4\% novel TETA on validation, 30.5\% on test) and strong zero-shot generalization to BDD100K (46.7\% TETA), with substantial improvements over previous methods.